-The first task is to connect the GateKeeper Hub server application to an SQL Server to create and manage a database to be used by the Hub.
+The first task is to connect the GateKeeper Hub (on-premise version only) server application to an SQL Server to create and manage a database to be used by the Hub.
 GateKeeper Hub requires an SQL database to store data regarding users, computers, logs, etc. This database is part of an SQL Server instance that is running on your network.
 The SQL Server can be running locally on this computer, or any other computer on your network.
 All the data is stored on your network and not shared with anyone else.

 Click Settings () to bring up three options:

 Create a new database for Hub (create new SQL database)

 Update connected database (synchronize existing SQL database)

 Create New SQL Database

 Clicking on the button to create a new database will bring up a sidebar with options to log in to an SQL Server and create a new user and database for the GateKeeper Hub to utilize.
 A new database must be created the first time the GateKeeper Hub is installed.
 You will need the instance name of the SQL Server and administrative rights to create databases in the SQL Server instance.
 While creating the new database, a new GateKeeper Hub user is also added to the SQL Server with ownership rights to the newly created database.